hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 #### SELinux

-At present the product does not support SELinux.
+Private Terraform Enterprise does not support SELinux.
 The host running the installer must be configured in permissive mode by running: `setenforce 0`.

 Future releases may add native support for SELinux.